 - Tomatoes give the broth a slightly tangy richness that balances the sausage.

-- A touch of heavy cream (optional) adds extra depth and a velvety finish.
+- A touch of heavy cream (optional, about ½ cup) adds extra depth and a velvety finish - try creamy alternatives for hearty soups.

 Each bite combines bold, warming flavors with a satisfying mix of textures.